subfuzion/create-cloud-run-app/README.md

 To use the latest published version, enter:

 ```
-npx @subfuzion/create-cloud-run-app@latest [path]
+npx create-cloud-run-app@latest [path]
 ```

-If you want to use the latest version from the GitHub [repo], enter:
+If you want to use the latest version from the [cloud-run-app] repo, enter:

 ```
 npx github:subfuzion/create-cloud-run-app [path]